TOAST-DOCS/Gamebase/en/unreal-etc.md

 ```

 #### Remove Observer
-Gamebase에 등록된 Observer를 삭제할 수 있습니다.
 Oberservers registered at Gamebase can be removed.

 **API**